-In our October 2020 Offering, the Company sold shares of our common stock and warrants to three investors that, based on Schedule 13-G filings with the SEC, owned more than 5% of our outstanding shares at the time of our October 2020 Offering: Sabby Volatility Warrant Master Fund, Ltd., which acquired 535,000 shares of the Company's common stock and warrants to purchase 3,215,000 shares of the Company's common stock; Intracoastal Capital, LLC, which acquired 500,000 shares of the Company's common stock and warrants to purchase of the Company's common stock and warrants to purchase of the Company's common stock and warrants to purchase of the Company's common stock and warrants to purchase of the Company's common stock and warrants to purchase of the Company's common stock and warrants to purchase of the Company's common stock and warrants to purchase of the Company's common stock and warrants to purchase of the Company's common stock and warrants to purchase of the Company's common stock and warrants to purchase of the Company's common stock and warrants to purchase of the Company's common stock and warrants to purchase of the Company's common stock and warrants to purchase of the Company's common stock.
-In addition, in the March 2020 Offering,
+In our October 2020 Offering, the Company sold shares of our common stock and warrants to three investors that, based on Schedule 13-G filings with the SEC, owned more than 5% of our outstanding shares at the time of our October 2020 Offering: Sabby Volatility Warrant Master Fund, Ltd., which acquired 535,000 shares of the Company's common stock and warrants to purchase 3,215,000 shares of the Company's common stock; Intracoastal Capital, LLC, which acquired 500,000 shares of the Company's common stock and warrants to purchase 2,000,000 shares of the Company's common stock; and CVI Investments, Inc., which acquired 500,000 shares of the Company's common stock and warrants to purchase 500,000 shares of the Company's common stock.
+In addition, in the March 2020 Offering, Dr.

-Dr. Toselli, Mr. Christopher, and Ms. Merrifield participated as purchasers of the Company's common stock and warrants to purchase the Company's common stock.
+Toselli, Mr. Christopher, and Ms. Merrifield participated as purchasers of the Company's common stock and warrants to purchase the Company's common stock.
 Each of Dr. Toselli, Mr. Christopher and Ms. Merrifield acquired 3,636 shares of the Company's common stock and warrants to purchase 3,636 shares of the Company's common stock.